 You’d be hard-pressed to find someone who doesn’t care about their privacy.
 It’s human nature.
 You want control over what private information you share and who you share it with.
 Unfortunately, you can lose this control with a careless click.

 What is private data?

-It’s anything that reveals something about you.
-It’s your name, your photos, your posts on social media, your email addresses, your IP.
+Private data is anything that reveals information about you.
+It can be your name, your photos, your posts on social media, your email addresses, or your IP.

-Some of these details are highly sensitive.
-For example, your banking information, genetic data, health records, social security number, and home address.
-As a rule of thumb, if you think your privacy would be violated in case this data became public, it’s probably private.
+Some of these details are highly sensitive, including your banking information, genetic data, health records, social security number, and home address.
+As a rule of thumb, any information that could cause you financial or reputational damage can be considered sensitive.

-The central questions when talking about data privacy are:
+The key questions to ask when talking about data privacy are:

 Who has access to information about you?

 Is it secure?

 When private data falls into the wrong hands, consequences can be dire.
 A data breach on an online platform could put your sensitive information into the hands of cyber crooks.
 Users whose data is leaked are put at risk of identity theft, bank fraud, and other online-related scams and crimes.
 These days, data is king and there’s no way around it.
 Thus, it’s not surprising that protection is paramount.